poovarasanvasudevan/poovarasanvasudevan/README.md

 ### Hi there 👋

-This is Poovarasan Vasudevan, I am a Software Engineer with experience in building Server and Mobile applications using Native iOS, Android,Flutter, React, Python, Go, Java, Ruby, Rust and Node.
-And has experience in building AI/ML based Projects using Tensorflow, Keras and Pytorch
+This is Poovarasan Vasudevan, I am a Software Engineer with experience in building Server and Mobile applications using Native iOS, Android,Flutter, React, Python, Go, Java, Ruby, Rust and Node. <br/>And has experience in building AI/ML based Projects using Tensorflow, Keras and Pytorch
-I love to collaborating with talented people and being inspired.
+<br/>I love to collaborating with talented people and being inspired.

 - 🔭 I’m currently working on building Neural Network to track symtoms of normal disease using Tensorflow
 - 🌱 I’m currently learning SwiftUI, Combine and Flutter